TEAMMATES/teammates/devdocs/design.md

 + If `Null` is passed as a parameter, the corresponding value is **NOT** modified, as per the KeepExistingPolicy that was previously mentioned.

 API for creating:
-+ Attempt to create an entity that already exists: Throws `EntityAlreadyExists` exception.
++ Attempt to create an entity that already exists: Throws `EntityAlreadyExistsException`.
 + Attempt to create an entity with invalid data: Throws `InvalidParametersException`.

 API for retrieving: